lyteword/chspurgeon-tod/volume-4/psalm-90.md

 If it has happened to you—and there is not perhaps a man on the face of the earth to whom it does not sometimes happen—if it has ever happened to you to be crushed with the thought, that a life of ungodliness must issue in an eternity of woe, and if amid the solitude of midnight and amid the dejections of sickness there pass across the spirit the fitful figures of all avenging ministry, then we have to tell you, it is not the roar of battle which is powerful enough, nor the wail of orphans which is thrilling enough, to serve as the vehicle of such a communication; we have to tell you, that you fly to a refuge of lies, if you dare flatter yourselves that either the stillness of the hour or the feebleness of disease has caused you to invest vengeance with too much of the terrible.
 We have to tell you, that the picture was not overdrawn which you drew in your agony. *"According to thy fear, so is thy wrath."* Fear is but a mirror, which you may lengthen indefinitely, and widen indefinitely, and wrath lengthens with the lengthening and widens with the widening, still crowding the mirror with new and fierce forms of wasting and woe.
 We caution you, then, against ever cherishing the flattering notion, that fear can exaggerate God's wrath.
 We tell you, that when fear has done its worst, it can in no degree come up to the wrath which it images...

 Now, it is easy to pass from this view of the text to another, which is in a certain sense similar.
 You will always find, that men's apprehensions of God's wrath are nicely proportioned to the fear and reverence which are excited in them by the name and the attributes of God.
-He will have but light thoughts of future vengeance, who has but low thoughts of the character and properties of his Creator: and from this it comes to pass, that the great body of men betray a kind of stupid insensibility to the wrath of Jehovah...Look at the crowd of the worldly and the indifferent.
+He will have but light thoughts of future vengeance, who has but low thoughts of the character and properties of his Creator: and from this it comes to pass, that the great body of men betray a kind of stupid insensibility to the wrath of Jehovah...
+Look at the crowd of the worldly and the indifferent.
 There is no fear of God in that crowd; they are "of the earth earthy."
 The soul is sepulchred in the body, and has never wakened to a sense of its position with reference to a holy and avenging Creator.
 Now, then, you may understand the absence of all knowledge of the power of God's wrath. *"Who knoweth the power of thine anger? even according to thy fear, so is thy wrath."* — *Henry Melvill.*

 **Verse 11.** *Who knoweth the power of thine anger?* etc. This he utters, 1.
 By way of lamentation.
 He sighing forth a most doleful complaint against the security and stupor he observed in that generation of men in his time, both in those that had already died in their sins, as well as of that new generation that had come up in their room, who still lived in their sins; oh, says he, `Who of them knoweth the power of thine anger?' namely, of that wrath which followeth after death, and seizes upon men's souls for ever; that is, who considers it, or regards it, till it take hold upon them?
 He utters it, 2.
 In a way of astonishment, out of the apprehension he had of the greatness of that wrath. *"Who knoweth the power of thine anger?"* that is, who hath or can take it in according to the greatness of it? which he endeavours to set forth, as applying himself to our own apprehension, in this wise, *Even according to thy fear, so is thy wrath.* Where those words, *"thy fear"* are taken *objective,* and so signify the *fear of thee;* and so the meaning is, that according to whatever proportion our souls can take in, in fears of thee and of thine anger, so great is thy wrath itself.
 You have souls that are able to comprehend vast fears and terrors; they are as extensive in their fears as in their desires, which are stretched beyond what this World or the creatures can afford them, to an infinity.
 The soul of man is a dark cell, which when it begets fears once, strange and fearful apparitions rise up in it, which far exceed the ordinary proportion of worldly evils (which yet also our fears usually make greater than they prove to be); but here, as to that punishment which is the effect of God's own immediate wrath, let the soul enlarge itself, says he, and widen its apprehension to the utmost; fear what you can imagine, yet still God's wrath, and the punishment it inflicts, are not only proportionable, but infinitely exceedingly all you can fear or imagine. *"Who knoweth the power of thine anger?"* It passeth knowledge.— *Thomas Goodwin.*